daos-stack/daos/docs/admin/fabrics.md

 - n0008-ibs1
 ```

-This assumes that IP names for the IP-over-IB interfaces of the first
-InfiniBand adapter on these nodes have been set up (in DNS or /etc/hosts)
-to be the hostname with an `-ibs1` suffix.

 !!! note
     On dual-socket DAOS servers with two InfiniBand NICs, the second InfiniBand
     NIC also has an IP-over-IB interface, address and name (which is used by the